Article

 Artifact-backed scoring changes the app from demo to system

 The backend can run in demo mode, but the stronger path is artifact-backed scoring.
-Training and benchmark scripts produce calibrated bundles with manifests, metrics, subgroup slices, explanation records, and model-card-ready summaries.
+Training and benchmark scripts produce calibrated bundles with manifests, metrics, subgroup slices, pollutant ablations, SHAP explanation records, calibration intervals, and model-card-ready summaries.
+The current production artifact path uses a verified real-20260508-xgboost-shap release bundle and covers eight BRFSS-derived conditions: heart disease, chronic lung disease, asthma, stroke, depression, diabetes, chronic kidney disease, and arthritis.

 That matters because the frontend is not only consuming a prediction endpoint.
 It is consuming a runtime state and evidence model.
 The user should know when the app is serving a real artifact, what model family produced it, whether uncertainty is declared, and what caveats apply.

-The architecture supports that by keeping preprocessing, artifact loading, API schemas, and frontend contracts aligned.
+The architecture supports that by keeping preprocessing, artifact loading, API schemas, the evidence-status endpoint, and frontend contracts aligned.
 This is the difference between a working prototype and a product surface that can be reviewed.

 Public-data provenance is treated as product infrastructure